Features — AI Gateway for Amazon Bedrock¶

 | Prompt Caching | Cache system prompts, messages, and tools; granular section control; configurable TTL; cache metrics in every response |

-| Reasoning Modes | Extended thinking with effort levels (minimal → xhigh) for Claude and Nova 2; thinking_budget for token-level control |
+| Reasoning Modes | Extended thinking with effort levels (minimal → xhigh) for Claude and Nova; thinking_budget for token-level control |

 | Bedrock Guardrails | Content filtering and safety policies with configurable trace levels |

-| Service Tiers | Priority, default, and flex latency tiers per request |
+| Service Tiers | Priority, default, flex, and reserved tiers per request with customizable defaults per model |

 | Application Inference Profiles | Custom profiles for workload isolation and cost attribution |